 “I’m hesitant to assign numeric goals to my individual product managers,” says Rich Mironov.
 “If I give bonuses for perfect requirements, I’ll get 100-page MRDs (instead of time spent with customers).
 But, on the other hand, if I reward pure revenue performance, my folks might spend all of their time on the road (and neglect next quarter’s planning).”

 That’s why relying on quantitative measurement should only be a portion of how a product manager is evaluated.

 Product management is also one of the most dynamic roles someone can play in an organization, and there’s a high likelihood that the existing plans and strategies when goals were defined will change during the year.
-If those priority shifts have diverted a product manager to concentrate on other areas and not hit their original targets, they should be praised for reacting and adjusting and not punished for placing their personal metrics above the company’s needs.
+Suppose those priority shifts have diverted a product manager to concentrate on other areas and not hit their original targets.
+In that case, they should be praised for reacting and adjusting and not punished for placing their personal metrics above the company’s needs.

-Hopefully, the corporate HR platform and policies can adjust to these on-the-fly moves and allow for retroactive updating of goals.
+Hopefully, the corporate HR platform and policies can adjust to these on-the-fly moves and retroactively update goals.
 If not, then a little more vagueness in the initial definition of measures can give managers the flexibility to reward their employees for doing the right thing.